eGovPDX/portlandor/README.md

         1. Go to the Pantheon dashboard for portlandor
         1. Got to Backups for the Dev environment
         1. Download the latest database backup to the /artifacts directory of your local project
-        1. Run `lando db-import /artifacts/portlandor_dev_2018-04-12T00-00-00_UTC_database.sql.gz`.
+        1. From the artifacts directory run `lando db-import portlandor_dev_2018-04-12T00-00-00_UTC_database.sql.gz`.
 (This is just an example, you'll need to use the actual filename of the database dump you downloaded.)
     1. Develop to you heart's content.
 2. ### Getting your code ready to share to Github
     1. In addition to any custom modules or theming files you may have created, you need to export any configuraiton changes to the repo in order for those changes to be synchronized.
 Run `lando drush cex` (config-export) in your local envionrment to create/update/delete the necessary config files.